 Scour home-advising websites

-In our great age of internet technology, there are multitudes of websites that will allow you to search for reputable professionals in your area.
+In our great age of internet technology, if you’re wondering how to find an architect you’re in luck.
+There are multitudes of websites that will allow you to search for reputable professionals in your area.
 Many of them will have reviews posted with real accounts from previous customers so you can see a first-hand account of how they worked with prior clients.
 Even better, clients could post images of their completed projects so you can see the end result.

 The great thing about these websites is that you can specify what type of professional you are looking for and target a specific location.
 However, don’t feel limited to choosing someone in your community.
 In this era of email and Skype, it’s not uncommon for an architect to work remotely on a project.